eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 		* Tracing
 			+ https://en.wikipedia.org/wiki/Tracing_(software)
 + Automate continuous delivery pipelines for fast and reliable updates
 + skill set:
+	- Implementing infrastructure automation, metric collection, and impactful reporting to make data driven decisions.
+	- Modern monitoring, metrics, and alerting using open source tools.
+	- Improving and developing processes and best practices, maintaining documentation of the development environments.
++ Maintaining awareness of internal GitHub initiatives, the direction of the Source Control Management (SCM) industry, and trends in global developer collaboration tools and techniques.
++ Knowledge of Source Control Management (SCM) tools and workflows
++ skill set:
 	- Systems Engineer / DevOps
 	- Hive is the leading provider of cloud-based AI solutions for content understanding, trusted by the world’s largest, fastest growing, and most innovative organizations.
 The company empowers developers with a portfolio of best-in-class, pre-trained AI models, serving billions of customer API requests every month.
 Hive also offers turnkey software applications powered by proprietary AI models and datasets, enabling breakthrough use cases across industries.
 Together, Hive’s solutions are transforming content moderation, brand protection, sponsorship measurement, context-based ad targeting, and more.